 There is a expression from the days of the Roman Empire --" Many are called few are chosen".
 It refers to building an army for war.
 Many men will be called, but not everyone will be taken.
 So it is will college recruiting.
-Each school no matter the level ( D1, D2 or D3) will always begin the recruiting cycle with many names - these name come form AAU coaches, high school coaches, players mailing in resumes, alumni forwarding names, former players submitting names, names from professional recruiting services and players that the coaches have scouted.
+Each school, no matter the level ( D1, D2, or D3), will always begin the recruiting cycle with many names - these name come from AAU coaches, high school coaches, players mailing in resumes, alumni forwarding names, former players submitting names, names from professional recruiting services, and players that the coaches have scouted.
 Being a former college basketball coach, I can tell you that we began the process with over 300 names for perhaps 3 spots ( to replace graduating seniors).

 A player who wants to continue playing at the next level should do the following:

 1. Talk with your coach and let him/her know what you goals are.